danielbodnar/awesome-stars/README.md

 ## framework

+- [analogjs/analog](https://github.com/analogjs/analog) - The fullstack meta-framework for Angular.
+Powered by Vite and Nitro
 - [serafin-labs/serafin](https://github.com/serafin-labs/serafin) - An API framework in Typescript/Node.js with OpenApi 3 & GraphQL
 - [observablehq/framework](https://github.com/observablehq/framework) - A static site generator for data apps, dashboards, reports, and more.
 Observable Framework combines JavaScript on the front-end for interactive graphics with any language on the back-end for data anal
 - [radarsu/radarsu](https://github.com/radarsu/radarsu) - Node.js server-side TypeScript framework with one thing in mind - removing code is easier than writing it.
 Auto-generated Swagger docs, REST, GraphQL, WebSockets and others - have it all, delete what